memgraph/docs/docs/reference-guide/temporal-types.md

 ## LocalDateTime

-You can create `LocalDateTime` from a string or map by calling the function `localdatetime`.
+You can create `LocalDateTime` from a string or map by calling the function `localDateTime`.
 For strings, the local time format is specified by the ISO
 8601: `YYYY-MM-DDThh:mm:ss` or `YYYY-MM-DDThh:mm` or `YYYYMMDDThhmmss` or
 `YYYYMMDDThhmm` or `YYYYMMDDThh`.